 In the months after his death, I read all of the poems, and a number of words and phrases struck me as characteristic of Pat.
 Eventually, the gleaned words suggested themselves as a new poem, and I hope Pat would approve of how I arranged his lines to make this collaborative text.
 Like the memorial collage pictured above, Born in Missouri is devoted to remembering my cousin’s interests, creativity, and sense of humor.
 He died much too soon.

-To create this effect, I repeatedly placed an ink-loaded paintbrush at various points at the top of the canvas.
-Then I tilted the canvas upright to allow the rivulets of ink to create their own pathways on the way down.
+To create this collage, I repeatedly placed an ink-loaded paintbrush at various points at the top of the canvas and let the rivulets of ink find their own pathways down.
 After the vertical lines dried, I turned the canvas and repeated the process in order to create the intersecting horizontal lines.

-I liked how the ink lines had made folksy quilt-like boxes, so I added colored papers to highlight the patchwork shapes.
+I liked how the ink lines formed folksy quilt-like boxes, so I added colored papers to highlight the patchwork shapes.

 I hope you enjoyed Ink Drip Patchwork!
 I highly recommend trying this fun art process.